Getting Started with the SDK Gem

 $ workato push

-Test in your Workato workspace, making changes locally and pushing to your Workato workspace as needed.
-You will need to supply your workspace's api-token and api-email for authorization.
+Test in your Workato workspace.
+You can make changes locally and push to your Workato workspace as needed.
+You must supply your workspace's api-token and api-email for authorization.

 # Step 5: Run RSpec tests for your connector

-Using unit test is a great way to ensure that each iteration of your connector is performing as expected.
+You can use unit testing to ensure that each iteration of your connector is performing as expected.
 Learn more about writing test your connectors.
+Complete the following steps to run RSpec tests:

 # Runs the test(s) at line 16 of your spec file.